 However, you can also get the RC-EZ-3 replacement filter, which also removes the sediment, lead, and cysts in the water.
 The most advanced replacement filter you can get is the RC-EZ-4, which also deals with chloramine taste and smell, and filters out MTBE (a controversial gasoline additive), VOCs (volcanic organic compounds), and mercury.
 If you want to get these more advanced filters at the start, you can instead opt for the IC-EZ-3 or -4.

 These things really do work, and that’s a fact that’s been independently certified by the NSF.
 Just keep in mind the RC-EZ-1 is rated for 3,000 gallons and should last for 12 months for a family.
-The more advanced filters are only rated for 500 gallons, and they may only last 6 months.
+The more advanced filters are only rated for 500 gallons, and they may only last a few months, usually 6.
 Your original purchase will include a sticker reminding you when it’s time to change the filter.

-Whichever filter you choose, filter installation will be a snap.
+Whichever water filter you choose, you’ll find that the EZ Change water filter system has a really easy installation system.
 You have everything you need to keep the water filter in place, and you also get the quick-connect fittings.
 You won’t need a plumber at all to install this.

-If you want the very best for your water filtration system, you may just wish to go with a commercial-grade model.
+If you want the very best for your water filtration, you may just wish to go with a commercial-grade model.
 One such model is the Woder 10K-JG-1/4, which isn’t really all that expensive.
-That’s actually surprising, given that this is quite a terrific filter system.
+That’s actually surprising, given that this is quite a terrific water filter system.

 This is also 99.9% effective for chlorine and other certain contaminants.
 In addition, it can filter out carcinogens, mercury, chromium 6, heavy metals, and lead.
 It can also remove bad tastes and smells.